komuw/docker_chromebook/README.md

 - Once vagrant finishes provisioning, ssh into the virtual machine(VM)
      `vagrant ssh`

-- Once in the VM, change directory to /home/appdir/docker_chromebook (or wherever you asked ansible to copy the project directory to)
+- Once in the VM, change directory to /home/appdir/docker_chromebook (or wherever you asked ansible to copy the project directory to: see the ansible task called, copy app dir, inside provisioning/start.yml)
      `cd /home/appdir/docker_chromebook`
 - Build a docker image using the Dockerfile in this project
      `sudo docker build -t test_img .`